negrinho/deep_architect/docs/source/tutorials/search_space_constructs.rst

 They often do not create new modules, but simply use graph fragments or functions that return graph fragments to create a new graph fragment by using the arguments in a certain way.
-An example of a function of this type is `siso_sequential`, which just connects the graph fragments (expressed as a dictionary of inputs and a dictionary of outputs), in a serial connection, which just require us to connect inputs and outputs of the fragments passed as arguments to the function.
+An example of a function of this type is :code:`siso_sequential`, which just connects the graph fragments (expressed as a dictionary of inputs and a dictionary of outputs), in a serial connection, which just require us to connect inputs and outputs of the fragments passed as arguments to the function.
 Similarly to substitution modules, these auxiliary functions are framework independent as they only rely on properties of the module API.

 A reasonable way of thinking about these auxiliary functions is that they are just like substitution modules, but the substitution is done immediately rather than being postponed to some later stage when some hyperparameters have